The Arizona Attorney General’s Office State Government Division/Tax Section is seeking an Assistant Attorney General.

 Skill in discovery, motion and trial practice and appellate briefing and argument.

-Skills in interpersonal relations necessary for effective teamwork, cooperation and conflict resolution.
+Skill in interpersonal relations necessary for effective team work, cooperation and conflict resolution.

 Ability to exhibit good judgment in evaluating and analyzing diverse legal issues.